kivo360/spectrum-cockpit-os/README.md

-# Task Manager MCP Server
+# Advanced Task Manager MCP Server

-A template implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for managing tasks and projects.
-This server provides a comprehensive task management system with support for project organization, task tracking, and PRD parsing.
+A comprehensive implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server for advanced task management with graph and table storage.
+This server provides a sophisticated task management system with dependency tracking, topological sorting, and dual storage backends.

 ## Overview

-This project demonstrates how to build an MCP server that enables AI agents to manage tasks, track project progress, and break down Product Requirements Documents (PRDs) into actionable tasks.
-It serves as a practical template for creating your own MCP servers with task management capabilities.
+This project demonstrates how to build a production-ready MCP server using **FastMCP** that enables AI agents to manage complex projects with task dependencies, track progress across multiple storage systems, and maintain data integrity through comprehensive validation.
+It serves as a complete reference implementation for building advanced MCP servers.

+**Key Technologies:**
+- **FastMCP**: Modern MCP server framework with decorator-based tool definitions
+- **Typer**: CLI interface with rich formatting and type safety
+- **Pydantic v2**: Data validation and serialization with modern patterns
+- **NetworkX**: Graph-based dependency management with cycle detection
+- **DuckDB**: High-performance table storage with JSON querying
+- **Rich**: Beautiful CLI output with tables, panels, and progress bars

-The implementation follows the best practices laid out by Anthropic for building MCP servers, allowing seamless integration with any MCP-compatible client.
+The implementation follows modern Python patterns and MCP best practices, providing seamless integration with any MCP-compatible client.

 ## Features